 Below is an essay I wrote when I was only 21, a little over a year after my father passed away.
-My writing style was a little different back then, but the themes I’ve carried through life are the same.
+My writing style was a little different back then, and I’ve definitely learned a lot more about some of the themes mentioned in this post, but the lessons I’ve carried through life are the same.

 I was inspired to post this essay on my blog after almost twenty years, after getting hooked on This Is Us recently.
 (A little late to the party, I know).
 As I sipped on my wine watching the show, tears rolling down my face, snot about to come out of my nose from the show always-fucking-pulling-on-my-heartstings, my husband (who also loves the show) looked at me and said “So, ummmm, do you relate to this show at all?”